Kryanu/space-traders-react/README.md

  - Will different ships be displayed on the screen?
  - Waiting on SP011

-## - Add Filter by Trait in Starchart Section - SP003
- - Waiting on SP009

 ## - Add agent data update on key points - SP005